I build expressive systems that give complex work a public voice

 What I do and why

+What comes out might be a website, a content platform, a run of short video; the form follows the work.
 Some teams need a site, and I design and ship it without ceremony.
-Others want the harder thing, a way to turn everything they are doing into a public presence that keeps pace with them.
-I am at home in both, and most at home in the room where the engineers, the writers, and the people who have to sell the work are all trying to describe the same thing.
-Translating between them is the part I am good at.
+Others want the harder thing, a public presence that keeps pace with everything they're doing.
+I'm at home in both, and most at home in the room where the engineers, the writers, and the people selling the work are all trying to describe the same thing.
+Translating between them is the part I'm good at.

 If your team's public face is thinner than the work behind it, see what I offer.